Leigh Brackett: Fiction writer

-Brackett's solar system
+Brackett's Solar System

 Often called the "Queen of Space Opera", Brackett also wrote planetary romance.
-Almost all her planetary romances take place in the Leigh Brackett solar system, which contains richly detailed fictional versions of the consensus Mars and Venus of science fiction from the 1930s to the 1950s.
+Almost all her planetary romances take place in the Solar System, which contains richly detailed fictional versions of the consensus Mars and Venus of science fiction from the 1930s to the 1950s.
 Mars appears as a marginally habitable desert world, populated by ancient, decadent and mostly humanoid races, and Venus as a primitive, wet jungle planet, occupied by vigorous, primitive tribes and reptilian monsters.
 Brackett's Skaith combines elements of her other worlds with fantasy elements.

-Though Edgar Rice Burroughs's influence is apparent in Brackett's Mars stories, her Mars is set firmly in a world of interplanetary commerce and competition.
+Though Edgar Rice Burroughs' influence is apparent in Brackett's Mars stories, her Mars is set firmly in a world of interplanetary commerce and competition.
 A prominent theme of her stories is the clash of planetary civilizations; they illustrate and criticize the effects of colonialism on civilizations that are either older or younger than those of the colonizers.
-Burroughs's heroes set out to remake entire worlds according to their own codes; Brackett's heroes (often antiheroes) are at the mercy of trends and movements far bigger than they are.
+Burroughs' heroes set out to remake entire worlds according to their own codes; Brackett's heroes (often antiheroes) are at the mercy of trends and movements far bigger than they are.

-After the Mariner missions indicated there was no life on Mars, Brackett never returned to her solar system.
-When she started to write planetary romance again in the 1970s, she invented a new solar system outside our own.
+After the Mariner missions indicated there was no life on Mars, Brackett never returned to her Solar System.
+When she started to write planetary romance again in the 1970s, she invented a new Solar System outside our own.